JavierGranado/JGF-DeepLearning/README.md

-# JGF-DeepLearning
-Deep Learning algorithms
+# JGF-DeepLearning - Deep Learning algorithms

 Visualize deeper layers in CIFAR10 under Tensorflow by displaying images which gain the highest response from neurons.
 Written for cifar10 model (by KUKURUZA).

 TODO: Adapting the code in Alexnet model under Tensorflow to get the information about this output layers for locate objetcs in input images to avoid objects image processing of unwanted objects.

-ALEXNET TENSORFLOW implementation
+ALEXNET TENSORFLOW implementation:

 Homepage:
 http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/